meitalbensinai/AlgoTrainingNoSol/Algo - Team Topics/README.md

 # Guide

-This training relies on three books:
+This part of training relies on four books:

-(1) Introduction To Algorithms - IA
+(1) Introduction To Algorithms.

-(2) The Algorithm Design Manual - ADM
+(2) The Algorithm Design Manual.

+(3) Artificial Intelligence: A Modern Approach.

-(3) Reinforcement Learning: An Introduction by Sutton & Barto - SB
+(4) Reinforcement Learning: An Introduction by Sutton & Barto.

+We refer to (1) as IA, (2) as ADM, (3) as AIMA and (4) as SB.

 # Schedule